Serrasalmus calmoni: Habitat

 It is mostly found in black or acidic waters, and in the turbid waters of the tributaries and main channel of the middle and low Orinoco River.

 Description

 This is a small fish.
 The body is discoid with the anterodorsal profile slightly curved in a "S" shape.
 The head is robust and wide.
 The snout is blunt.
 There is a preanal spine present.
 The adipose fin is wide.
 The head is silver with metallic orange to red at mandibular and opercular regions.
 The iris is yellow.
-The body with greenish laterally and mixture of orange and red at the abdominal area.
+The body is greenish laterally, with a mixture of orange and red at the abdominal area.
 The body is not covered with round or oval black spots.
 There is a single spot behind the opercular area above the pectoral fin.
-Fins are pale except the anal that have the basal rays and membranes yellow or orange and the distal area black.
+Fins are pale except the anal fins, which have the basal rays and membranes yellow or orange and the distal area black.
 The caudal fin has a terminal black band.